MatAtBread/AI-UI/guide/api-reference.md

 The definition object used to create the extended tags

 ### tagFn.super
 The tag function that this tag function extends.
-For base tags, this will throw an exception.
+For base tags, this will throw an exception if called.

 ### tagFn.valueOf()
 The string description of this tag function.
 This includes its hierarchy, and which properties are declared by each member of the hierarchry, as far as the base tag for example: